 Undocumented students can apply for state financial aid by accessing the online MN Dream Act - State Financial Aid application.
 To be eligible for the MN State Grant, the application must be submitted no later than the 30th day of the term.
 The results of the application can also be used to qualify for in-state tuition rates at the University of Minnesota Twin Cities and Duluth campuses.
 Students attending MnSCU campuses should also use this application to apply for state financial aid, but should apply for in-state tuition rates directly with the MnSCU campus.

 The MN Dream Act application should be submitted once for each academic year the student is enrolled in college.
-The 2014-2015 application will be available in January 2014.

 The MN Dream Act (also known as The Prosperity Act) was introduced by Senator Sandra Pappas (SF723) and Representative Carlos Mariani (HF875) and was included in the omnibus Higher Education bill passed by the 2013 Minnesota Legislature and signed into law by Governor Dayton on May 23, 2013.